-San Leandro Warming Shelter is open for the Season at 1600 Bancroft Ave.
+San Leandro Warming Shelter usually opens for the season, the day after Thanksgiving and is targeted to close around April 1 of each year.
+The service is held at 1600 Bancroft Ave.
 (First United Methodist Church) San Leandro, CA 94577.
 Pre-registration is necessary (see below, please).
 The San Leandro Warming Shelter is a joint venture between Building Futures with Women and Children, the City of San Leandro and April Showers volunteers.
 The purpose of the program is to provide shelter for the homeless men and women in our local area during times of inclement weather.

-The Shelter opens the day after Thanksgiving and is targeted to close for the season around April 1 of each year.
-This year, the Shelter is open EVERY Wednesday night this season in an effort to maintain continuity with our guests throughout the winter season.
-The criteria for opening the Shelter (other than it being a Wednesday night) is that there is a 50% or greater forecasted chance of rain during the night time hours and/or the temperature is forecasted to be 40 degrees or lower during the night.
+The Shelter is open at least one night a week in an effort to maintain continuity with our guests throughout the winter season.
+The criteria for opening the Shelter on other nights is that there is a 50% or greater forecasted chance of rain during the night time hours and/or the temperature is forecasted to be 40 degrees or lower during the night.

 The Shelter requires that prospective guests pre-register with the Outreach Staff either at an April Showers event (1st, 3rd or 5th Sunday of each month) or at the St. Vincent de Paul Brown Bag Lunch program at The Praises of Zion Missionary Baptist Church (1395 Bancroft Ave.
 San Leandro).
-Once registered, guests are given the phone number to check and see if the is opening on a given day.
+Once registered, guests are given the phone number to check and see if the Center is opening on a given day.
 That phone number is: 510.924.3787.
 A recording will provide the weekly schedule and it is updated when the schedule changes.
-Personal contact can be made at an April Showers event or by calling Jose Garcia at 510.357.0205 and asking for Jose.
+Personal contact can be made at an April Showers event.

 Services provided by the Shelter include a hot dinner, a warm space to place a temporary bed on the floor, a Relief Bed (therma-rest type of mat covered by a yoga mat, and fleece sleeping bag), a chance to visit with friends, watch movies on TV, receive referrals if requested and leave in the morning with some type of breakfast.
 There are always two paid Staff on each of two shifts (4:00 p.m. to midnight and midnight to 8:00 a.m.) to supervise and make sure peace reigns during the night.